stanley-fork/WFGY/TensionUniverse/BlackHole/Q086_fundamental_function_of_sleep.md

 with the following effective interpretation:

-* Each element `m` in `M_sleep` represents a coherent “sleep world configuration” over some multi day time window for an organism or group, including:
+* Each element `m` in `M_sleep` represents a coherent sleep world configuration over some multi day time window for an organism or group, including:

   * sleep stage sequences and durations,
   * neural dynamical summaries,